telerik/reporting-docs/knowledge-base/use-async-method-in-report-event-handler.md

 ## Description
 The report rendering is synchronous process as the items need to be rendered in order. __Async/Await__ have been introduced with C# 5.0 and .NET Framework 4.5.
-Reporting engine code is written in .NET 4 and the report events are not marked as _async_.
+Reporting engine code targets .NET 4 and the report events are not marked as _async_.
 That is why it is not possible to use _await_ inside the report events.
 If you already have _async_ methods, for example, for fetching data and you want to use them as data providers for you reports, you may use the approach described in this article.